About

 How does this all work?

 Well, I will reach out to you within 24-48 hours after you contact me.
-When I email you, I’ll ask you some questions about your dog, main goals, when issues started, etc. You will get a video sent to you about my training philosophy, how things work, etc. After we discuss things you can book a session with me.
+When I email you, I’ll ask you some questions about your dog, main goals, when issues started, etc. We will then set up a phone consultation which is around 30 minutes long.
+After we discuss things you can book a session with me.

 The main thing to understand about hiring a dog trainer is that when you do so, you’re hiring someone to give you the tools, techniques, and tricks to combat behavioral issues or establish a solid foundation for your dog.
 Despite the name “dog trainer” I am mainly training the humans, as I want you to learn how to set your dog up for success and how to handle situations even when I am not present.